Chapter 3:

 Without waiting for a response, Aika kicked open the door.

-The computer clubroom had no lights… or at least, none in use.
-The window blinds were shuttered, and it was completely absent of any light save for the blue luminance of several monitors.
+The computer clubroom had no lights… or at least, any that were used.
+The window blinds were shuttered fully, and the place was completely absent of any light save for the blue luminance of several monitors.
 It was also, for some reason, about ten degrees warmer than the rest of the school.

 Posters of retro video games and sci-fi movies were plastered on every inch of the walls, and one lonely Kotobuki Tsumugi figurine stood solemnly atop a humming computer tower.